 Mr. Steven A. Sultan and Mrs. Susan E. Sultan established the Jon Sultan Writing Award in memory of their son, Jon, who was an integral part of the first Integrative Studies cohort in 1995.
 School of Integrative Studies (SIS) will present the Jon Sultan Writing Award to a first year student who shows exceptional talent, versatility, and potential as a writer.
-The Sultan Award winner receives $1000 and a certificate at an award event at the end of the spring semester.
+The Sultan Award winner receives $1,000 and a certificate.
 See below for details on the award and judging process:

 - The award is open to all first-year Integrative Studies or Environmental Sustainability Studies students.

-- Students must self-nominate and submit the writing sample materials listed below, along with the name and contact information of an SIS faculty member who could, if needed, act as a reference.
+- Students must submit the writing sample materials listed below, along with the name and contact information of an SIS faculty member who could, if needed, act as a reference.

 Criteria for writing: